 Some programs may require that the University share the cost of the project.

 Cost-sharing under a federal grant is subject to OMB Circular A-110.
 OMB Circular A-110 stipulates that the cost-sharing must come from non-federal sources and contribute directly to the proposed project.
 Moreover, cost-sharing is subject to verification.
-Cost-sharing commitments should be discussed with the department chairperson and/or dean and the Vice President for Research Development and Support and Federal Relations WELL IN ADVANCED OF THE PROPOSAL DEADLINE.
+Cost-sharing commitments should be discussed with the department chairperson and/or dean and the Vice President for Research and Federal Relations WELL IN ADVANCED OF THE PROPOSAL DEADLINE.

 IRS Entity Identification No.: 64-6000507